 If you think you have a clean and user-friendly website, then you can start creating ads to further increase your visibility to current and prospect target audiences.

 Your industry's experience also plays an important role when deciding what strategy you want to start with.

-When you already know who your target audience is and you are confident about your ability to communicate valuable content to them then you can plan your long-term SEO strategy.
+When you already know who your target audience is and you are confident that you can clearly communicate valuable content to them you can plan your long-term SEO strategy.

-In conclusion, SEO and SEM should work together to provide an enriched experience and performance.
-It could be the case that you have a great SEO campaign without SEM, however only having a well-optimized SEM campaign won’t survive without a sound SEO strategy.
+It could be the case that you have a great SEO campaign without SEM, however only having a well-optimized PPC campaign won’t survive without a sound SEO strategy.